Paying your Rent

 The notice gives you 28 days to either clear your arrears (debt) in full, or if you are unable to do this, we can make an arrangement with you to clear the arrears as quickly as possible by paying in instalments.

-If you are struggling to pay your bills we can arrange for you to speak with our Money and Benefits Advisor or for independent advice you may wish to speak with the Winchester District Citizens Advice.
+If you are struggling to pay your bills we can arrange for you to speak with our Money and Benefits Advisor or for independent advice you may wish to speak with Citizens Advice Winchester.

 After 28 days we can consider possession proceedings to repossess your home if the agreed payment arrangements are not being made to reduce your arrears.
 The notice remains active for 12 months.